alpensys/gophi.sh/README.md

 ### Access to Openstack infrastructure

 Choose the provider that you want.
 I've tested and run my script succesfully by using the "Public Cloud" infrastructure based on OS from Infomaniak.
+Please note that if you change provider, you'll need to adapt the openstack's commands on the script based on your provider's documentation.

 Here is an example of configuration file :